ota-meshi/eslint-plugin-regexp/docs/rules/no-unused-global-flag.md

 ## :book: Rule Details

-This rule uses a regular expression with the `g` flag set to check if you are using the global regular expression test.
+This rule checks if a regular expression with the `g` flag is used in the global regular expression test.
 If it is determined that the global flag is unnecessary, it will be reported.

 <eslint-code-block>